 There’s an old commercial advertising trick where a burger is roasted for just a few seconds to stay large and juicy, and grill marks are colored in with shoe polish.
-It makes the grill marks look perfect, and makes the burger look delicious.
+It makes the grill marks look perfect, and the burger looks delicious.

 And why am I telling you any of this?